Floquet-driven indirect exchange interaction mediated by topological insulator surface states: Formulation

 \section{Formulation}

-In this paper we investigate the exchange interaction between two chains of magnetic impurities on the surface of a topological insulator irradiated by CP light.
-The two parallel chains of magnetic impurities are aligned in the $x$-direction and separated in the $y$-direction (Fig.~\ref{lattice}).
+We consider two parallel chains of magnetic impurities aligned in the $x$-direction and separated in the $y$-direction (Fig.~\ref{lattice}).
 The electronic Hamiltonian of the topological insulator surface states is given by the Dirac Hamiltonian \cite{RevmodernColloq,RevmodernTop,TopSurface},

 where $\alpha_0=0.328$ eV\AA\ is the Fermi velocity for Bi$_2$Se$_3$ and we denote the Fermi energy of the system to be $\mu$.
 A CP light field is normally incident on the topological insulator surface with a frequency $\Omega$ and a field amplitude $E_{0}$, and the vector potential is given by ${\bm A}=E_0[\sin{(\Omega t)}\hat x-\cos{(\Omega t)}\hat y]/(\sqrt{2}\Omega)$.
 The CP light field couples to the Hamiltonian Eq.~\eqref{Hamilt1} via the minimal coupling scheme and the resulting time-dependent Hamiltonian of the irradiated system becomes